appt2/GlobalSearch/README.md

 ## How to use this app?

+You can download the debug version from [Actions](https://github.com/BlueWhaleYT/GlobalSearch/actions).

 There are two inputs:

 1. Root directory path: is the target directory you want to start searching from.
-3. Search: the keyword text to be searched.
+2. Search: the keyword text to be searched.

 ## How this app inspires you?